camunda-community-hub/slack-archivist/README.md

 Obviously you will need a Slack where you can add bot users, and a Discourse instance where you can get an API key.
 You will also need to run the bot with a resolvable DNS address, or at least an external IP, as it needs to listen to Push notifications from Slack's Event API.

+Here are the [instructions about creating a bot user on Slack](https://api.slack.com/bot-users).
+You only need to do steps 1 - 3.

+The bot will need the following scopes in its OAuth settings:

+* app_mentions:read
+* channels:history
+* channels:join
+* channels:read
+* chat:write
+* im:history
+* im:read
+* im:write
+* incoming-webhook
+* links:read
+* links:write
+* reactions:write
+* users.profile:read
+* users:read
+* users:write

 ## Running from Docker

 Read the `docker-compose.yml` file and set up either the environment variables or a `config.json`.
 Then run: